Samuel Maduka Onyishi

+Samuel Maduka Onyishi, known as Dr. Sam Onyishi, is a Nigerian businessperson who was the founder of Peace Group of companies and created the Samuel Maduka University.

+Early life and education

-Dr. Samuel Maduka Onyishi was born in Nsukka, Enugu State, in November 1963 and is considered a successful business mogul of the Enugu Northern extraction. owing to the loss of his father in his first year in secondary school, an incidence that forced him to assume the role of pseudo breadwinner to his family consisting of his widowed mother and siblings.
-Dr. Sam Onyishi, as he is mostly called, attended the Enugu Road Primary School, Nsukka from 1971 to 1976 then was admitted into Bubendorf Grammar School, Adazi, in the present day Anambra State.
-He contemplated tearing his certificate, since education seemed to mean nothing then given his reality.
+Samuel Maduka Onyishi was born in Nsukka, Enugu State, Nigeria in November 1963 and is ethnically from Enugu Northern extraction.
+Owing to the loss of his father in his first year in secondary school he was forced to assume the role of pseudo breadwinner to his family consisting of his widowed mother and siblings.

+Onyishi attended the Enugu Road Primary School, Nsukka from 1971 to 1976 then was admitted into Bubendorf Grammar School, Adazi, in the present day Anambra State.
+He contemplated tearing up his certificate, since education seemed to mean nothing to him given his reality.
 But an encounter with a kinsman who was 2 years below him in primary school a few years later would make him change his view about education, he returned to school later in life.

 He got admission to do a Diploma Program at University of Nigeria, Nsukka, between 1993 – 1996 and later, a degree program from 1996 – 1999.
 He graduated with a Second Class Upper in Social works and Community development.
 He later got a Masters in Business Administration (MBA) in Entrepreneurship from the Institute for Transformative Thought and Learning in the Doctoral Research Centre of the University of Arizona, Phoenix, in the United States.

 Career

-It was within the period of his university education that, in 1994, the Founder of Peace Group of companies, started his transportation business with 2 buses which has now grown to about 4,000 fleet of vehicles.
+It was within the period of his university education that, in 1994, that he founded the Peace Group of companies.
+He started his transportation business with two buses which would eventually grow to a vehicle fleet over 4,000.

-In 2019 May & Baker Nigeria Plc has appointed Dr. Samuel Maduka Onyishi as its new Non-Executive Director.
+In 2019 May & Baker Nigeria Plc appointed Dr. Samuel Maduka Onyishi as its new Non-Executive Director.
 He was appointed during the company's 2019 Annual General Meeting (AGM).
-Sequel to the appointment, he has also been recommended by May & Baker's board for election as a Director of the company.

-On 4 January 2020, Governor Ifeanyi Ugwuanyi laid the foundation for entrepreneurial university, Samuel Maduka University, Agu-Ekwegbe in Igbo Etiti Local Government Area of Enugu State founded by the Chief executive officer of Peace Mass Transit (PMT) Company, Dr. Samuel Onyishi.
+On 4 January 2020, Governor Ifeanyi Ugwuanyi laid the foundation for an entrepreneurial university known as the Samuel Maduka University, Agu-Ekwegbe in Igbo Etiti Local Government Area of Enugu State.
+It was founded by the Chief executive officer of Peace Mass Transit (PMT) Company, Dr. Samuel Onyislhi.

+Maduka University in Enugu, Nigeria, received its operating license from the NUC on June 9, 2023, paving the way for admissions to begin in September.

-On 7 January 2021, He took over Actis's share in C&I Leasing through his company Peace Mass Transit to own majority stock worth about 55.82% of the company's shares.
+On 7 January 2021, his company acquired Actis Capital's majority share in C&I Leasing taking about 55.82% of the company's shares.